Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 What is keyword topic clustering?

-Keyword topic clustering is a technique used in search engine optimization (SEO) to group related keywords based on their semantic meaning.
-This process helps organize and optimize website content, allowing search engines better to understand the topic and intent behind the keywords.
+Keyword topic clustering is a technique used in SEO to group related keywords based on their semantic meaning.
+This helps organise and optimise website content, allowing search engines to better understand the topic and intent behind the keywords.

-One popular tool used for semantic keyword clustering is Python, a programming language known for its versatility and ease of use.
-By utilizing Python libraries and algorithms, SEO professionals can analyze large sets of keywords and identify patterns or similarities between them.
-This allows them to create clusters of keywords that share common themes or intent.
+By using Python libraries and algorithms, SEO practitioners can analyse large sets of keywords, identify patterns or similarities, and create clusters of keywords that share common themes or intent.

-What is keyword intent and how can we categorise them?*
+What is keyword intent and how can we categorise it?

 Understanding keyword intent is crucial.
-Keyword intent refers to the underlying motivation or purpose behind a user’s search query.
-By categorizing keywords based on their intent, we can optimize their content to better align with what users are looking for.
-This not only improves search engine rankings but also enhances the overall user experience.
+Keyword intent refers to the underlying motivation or purpose behind a user's search query.
+By categorising keywords based on their intent, you can optimise content to better align with what users are actually looking for.

-Users utilize these in search of knowledge or solutions to particular queries.
-They generally contain terms like who, what, when, where, why, how, can, will etc. They could also be entities such as movie names or song names.
-Anytime a user wants more information and isn’t going to action something online or in-store it is an informational keyword.
+Users searching for knowledge or solutions to a specific query.
+Generally contain terms like who, what, when, where, why, how — or entities like a movie name or song name.
+Any time a user wants more information and isn't going to take action online, it's an informational keyword.

 • What is a German Shepherd?